 Most people associate canals in the Netherlands with Amsterdam, but many other cities like The Hague, Delft, and Utrecht have them, too.
 In The Hague, many of the canals were filled in beginning as far back as the 17th century to help with sanitation concerns, but they have since been restored.

-Now, it’s possible to walk along the canals, take a boat tour, or even rent your own boat to enjoy the waterways at your desired speed.
-If you happen to visit The Hague at the end of August, you can also see the annual Jazz in the Canal festival in which musicians play on waterside stages and on pontoons in the canals.
+Now, it’s possible to walk along the canals, take a canal cruise, or even rent your own boat to enjoy the waterways at your desired speed.
+If you happen to visit at the end of August, you can also see the annual Jazz in the Canal festival in which musicians play on waterside stages and on pontoons in the canals.

 When I was a teenager in the ‘90s, I think everyone I knew had a t-shirt or a poster with drawings by M.C.
 Escher.
 The unique perspectives and the graphic, bold nature of his work have appealed to me since then, so I jumped at the chance to visit the museum dedicated to him—Escher in Het Paleis.

-The museum dedicated to the Dutch artist houses some of M.C.
+The museum houses some of M.C.
 Escher’s most famous works, including Drawing Hands and Hand with Reflecting Sphere along with about 150 other woodcut prints, geographic tessellations, and other mind-bending pieces.
 The exhibits trace Escher’s journey from a reluctant student to a famous artist, providing insight into his life and process.
 On the museum’s second floor, visitors have the chance to explore optical illusions for themselves.

 Noordeinde Palace in the city center is a “working palace” for the King—you’ll know he’s there if the flag is raised.
 The building itself is modest from the outside, but locals love it because of the Palace gardens.